Statue of Karomama, the Divine Adoratrice of Amun

 The Statue of Karomama, the Divine Adoratrice of Amun is a bronze statue depicting a priestess of Amun during the 22nd Dynasty of Egypt, circa 870 BCE.
 It was discovered in Karnak, and is now on display at the Musée du Louvre.

 Jean-François Champollion acquired the statue in 1829, and misidentified the subject as Karomama II, wife and sister of Pharoh Takelot II; the Karomama depicted is in fact a daughter of Osorkon I, Karomama Meritmut.

-The statue is made of bronze, with gold, solver and electrum damascening inlay.
+The statue is made of bronze, with gold, silver and electrum damascening inlay.
 The overseer of the treasury Ahentefnakht offered it to her.